Who is Joanne Gore?

 I embraced and refined my corporate marketing and communications expertise and have worked with some of the largest brands in the technology and print industry including: Compaq Canada (acquired by HP); BorderWare Technologies (acquired by WatchGuard Technologies); DST Output (acquired by Broadridge); Xenos (acquired by Actuate/OpenText) and Avanti (acquired by Ricoh).

 Think about your workload.
 Which hat do you need help with the most over the next 30 – 60 days?
-My hats fit all sizes of business and include lead generation, content creation, event planning – even social media posts.
+I help all sizes of business with lead generation, content creation, event planning – even social media posts.

 I bring a unique perspective of both vendor and client-side experience and expectations.
 I have coached businesses on best-practice marketing and communications tactics and empowered them to successfully execute their go-to-market strategy.